ralphjsmit/filament/docs/01-introduction/02-installation.md

 ### Configuring your layout

-If the file doesn't already exist, create a new layout file at `resources/views/components/layouts/app.blade.php` by running the following command:
+If you don't have a Blade layout file yet, create it at `resources/views/components/layouts/app.blade.php` by running the following command:

 ```bash
 php artisan livewire:layout